-This test is to be performed only using nasopharyngeal swab and anterior nasal swab specimens collected from individuals suspected of respiratory viral infection consistent with COVID-19 by their healthcare provider.
+This test is to be performed only using nasopharyngeal swabs collected from individuals with signs and symptoms of respiratory tract infection consistent with COVID-19.

 What do I need to know about COVID-19 testing?
 Current information on COVID-19 for healthcare providers is available at CDC's webpage, Information for Healthcare Professionals (see links provided in "Where can I go for updates and more information?" section).